-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 First, we get all the notes in our database using the

 findAll method of our model.
-This function will return a promise and, if it resolves, we will get an array containing all the notes in our database.
+This function will return a Promise and, if it resolves, we’ll get an array containing all the notes in our database.

 We can arrange the results in descending order, using the